Shift work: Safety and regulation

 Shift work has been shown to negatively affect workers, and has been classified as a specific disorder (shift work sleep disorder).
 Circadian disruption by working at night causes symptoms like excessive sleepiness at work and sleep disturbances.
 Shift work sleep disorder also creates a greater risk for human error at work.
 Shift work disrupts cognitive ability and flexibility and impairs attention, motivation, decision making, speech, vigilance, and overall performance.

-In order to mitigate the negative effects of shift work on safety and health, many countries have enacted regulations on shift work.
+To mitigate the negative effects of shift work on safety and health, many countries have enacted regulations on shift work.
 The European Union, in its directive 2003/88/EC, has established a 48-hour limit on working time (including overtime) per week; a minimum rest period of 11 consecutive hours per 24-hour period; and a minimum uninterrupted rest period of 24 hours of mandated rest per week (which is in addition to the 11 hours of daily rest).
 The EU directive also limits night work involving "special hazards or heavy physical or mental strain" to an average of eight hours in any 24-hour period.
 The EU directive allows for limited derogations from the regulation, and special provisions allow longer working hours for transportation and offshore workers, fishing vessel workers, and doctors in training (see also medical resident work hours).